fifth-postulate/crochet-workshop/workshop/guide/src/tools/lingo.md

 and the head could have been crocheted individually and need to be sewn together to form a chicken, for example.

-With broad strokes this is what a croechet pattern is.
+With broad strokes this is what a crochet pattern is.
 A description how to create a certain project.